Meenakshi-2627/RISC-V-Tapeout-Program/Week1/Day1/README.md

 You can learn the fundamentals of digital design verification using open-source tools and simulation methodologies.

-## Who can use this guide?

-This guide is designed for engineering students and professionals beginning their journey in VLSI design and verification.

 ## Prerequisites

 Before proceeding with Verilog RTL design and synthesis, ensure the following tools are installed: